-(iii) for the purposes of Part III if hire or reward is given or promised for the right to fly the aircraft on that flight otherwise than under a hire purchase agreement.

-(b) Where under a transaction effected by or on behalf of a member of an unincorporated association of persons on the one hand and the association of persons or any member thereof on the other hand, a person is carried in, or is given the right to fly, an aircraft in such circumstances that hire or reward would be deemed to be given or promised if the transaction were effected otherwise than as aforesaid, hire or reward, shall, for the purposes of this Order, be deemed to be given.
-(5) The expressions appearing in the "Table of General Classification of Aircraft" set out in Part A of the First Schedule shall have the meanings thereby assigned to them.

-(6) For the purpose of paragraph 19(2)(a), the reference to law of the State of the operator shall apply where -
+- (iii) for the purposes of Part III if hire or reward is given or promised for the right to fly the aircraft on that flight otherwise than under a hire purchase agreement. - (b) Where under a transaction effected by or on behalf of a member of an unincorporated association of persons on the one hand and the association of persons or any member thereof on the other hand, a person is carried in, or is given the right to fly, an aircraft in such circumstances that hire or reward would be deemed to be given or promised if the transaction were effected otherwise than as aforesaid, hire or reward, shall, for the purposes of this Order, be deemed to be given. - (5) The expressions appearing in the "Table of General Classification of Aircraft" set out in Part A of the First Schedule shall have the meanings thereby assigned to them. - (6) For the purpose of paragraphs 6(1), 13(1), 19(2)(a) and 35(1), the reference to law of the State of the operator shall apply where - (a) that aircraft is registered in a Contracting State other than the State of the operator;

-- (a) that aircraft is registered in a Contracting State other than the State of the operator; - (b) the operator is operating that aircraft pursuant to an agreement for its lease, charter or interchange or any similar arrangement; - (c) the State in which that aircraft is registered has, by agreement with the State of the operator, agreed to transfer to the State of the operator its functions and duties as State of registry in respect of that aircraft in relation to any one or more of the following matters: - (i) [Deleted by S 683/2018 wef 09/10/2018] - (ii) [Deleted by S 683/2018 wef 09/10/2018] - (iii) in the case of paragraph 19(2)(a), flight crew licensing; or - (iv) [Deleted by S 683/2018 wef 09/10/2018] - (d) the agreement has been registered with the Council of the International Civil Aviation Organisation or the existence and scope of the agreement have been directly communicated to the Authority.
+- (b) the operator is operating that aircraft pursuant to an agreement for its lease, charter or interchange or any similar arrangement; - (c) the State in which that aircraft is registered has, by agreement with the State of the operator, agreed to transfer to the State of the operator its functions and duties as State of registry in respect of that aircraft in relation to any one or more of the following matters: - (i) in the case of paragraph 6(1), airworthiness; - (ii) in the case of paragraph 13(1), aircraft communication, navigation and surveillance equipment;

+- (iii) in the case of paragraph 19(2)(a), flight crew licensing; or - (iv) in the case of paragraph 35(1), radio licensing; and - (d) the agreement has been registered with the Council of the International Civil Aviation Organisation or the existence and scope of the agreement have been directly communicated to the Authority.